sidnik007/sidnik007.github.com/_posts/2015-12-14-handling-long-chains-of-if-else-using-sorted-map.md

 ---
 {% include JB/setup %}

 In this blog I will show you how to handle a long chain of `if-else` using sorted map.
-To know why `if-else` chains shoud be replaced please refer to my previous blog.
+To know why `if-else` chains shoud be replaced please refer to my previous blog [Handling Long Chains Of If Else Solution Using Enum](http://sidnik007.github.io/lessons/2015/12/11/handling-long-chains-of-if-else-solution-using-enum/)

 ### When to use sorted map when replacing `if-else`?
 There are mutiple ways to handle chains of `if-else`, and which to use when completely depends on the situation.
 Sorted map could be used when the `if` checks are for greater/less then or equal to `if (x <= 10)`.
 In this case using enums would not be possible.
 Even the normal map would not be of any use.
 We need to store the data in sorted map only.